mountainflo/collaborative-text-editor/README.md

 ## Running the project

 The project is built with docker-compose.
-Before getting started you have to install ```docker-compose```
+Before getting started you have to install ```docker-compose```.

 You can start the ```production```-configuration with the following docker-compose command: